Greece says recovers stolen Rubens painting

-ATHENS Greece said Thursday it recovered a painting by Flemish master Peter Paul Rubens stolen from a museum in Belgium in 2001 and arrested two Greeks who tried to sell it to undercover police for one 1 million euros (882,341 pounds).
+Greece said on Thursday it recovered a painting by Flemish master Peter Paul Rubens stolen from a museum in Belgium in 2001 and arrested two Greeks who tried to sell it to undercover police for one 1 million euros ($1.4 million).

 The culture ministry would not identify the artwork, dated 1618.
 A Rubens painting called "The Caledonian Boar Hunt" was stolen 10 years ago from the Museum of Fine Arts in Ghent, Belgium, one museum official told Reuters.